Suggested Snack List

 Meat or Protein Foods: Cheese & Crackers, Deviled Eggs, Ants on a Log (celery sticks, peanut butter, raisins or dried cranberries).

 Fruits: Whole Fresh Fruit such as grapes, orange smiles, apple slices, watermelon, kiwi and strawberries.
 Yogurt and seasonal dips are great additions.
 Fruit cups in natural juice.
 Dried Fruit Slices.
 Apple Cider and 100% Fruit Juice products are great ideas.
 Fruit Kabobs are fun or add diced fruit to a whole wheat soft taco shell with a smear of Nutella for a great Fruit Taco.

 Vegetables: Vegetable Sticks (carrot, cucumbers and celery) with dip, Vegetable Crisps.
 Smart Pop Popcorn.

 Grains: Graham Crackers, Tortilla Chips and Salsa, Pita Chips and Hummus, Whole Grain Cereal Snack Mix, Pretzel Twists and Cream Cheese Dips.

 Milk: Pudding and Blueberry Cups, Frozen Gogurt Sticks, Fruit and Yogurt Parfaits, Reduced Fat and Sugar Ice Cream Treats (already approved items can be purchased thru the school) and Cheese Sticks

-A limited amount of high sugar items such as baked goods can be included as long as all of the above categories are represented at the celebration.
+A limited amount of high sugar items such as baked goods can be included as long as some of the above categories are represented at the celebration.
 No food of zero nutritional value should be provided during the school day.
 Examples of these types of items are soda, hard candies, licorice and tootsie rolls.

-Be sure to check with your child’s teacher to confirm allergy concerns.
+Please check with your child’s teacher to confirm allergy concerns.